 Asima Adnan from Dudley has been named the winner of this year’s life-changing Millennium Point Charitable Trust Scholarship, earning her a fully-funded undergraduate degree at Birmingham City University.

-The 37-year-old mum of five is currently studying Social Science and Humanities at Dudley College, with the aim to read for a degree in Property Development and Planning.
+The 37-year-old mum of five is currently studying Social Science and Humanities at Dudley College.

 Following a rigorous assessment day earlier this month, which included individual presentations to the panel of five judges, Asima was selected to be the latest lucky recipient of the Millennium Point Trust Scholarship, which has already helped launch the careers of six outstanding STEM students.

 Finalists were chosen following a competitive open call for applications from across the West Midlands earlier this year.